JacksonBowe/mafia-engine/README.md

 | Mafia   | Godfather, Mafioso                    |
 | Neutral | None                                  |

+## To run locally
+Clone the repo, install the requirements, run `main.py`.
+There's a

 ## How it works

 > **Warning: Nerd shit ahead**